-There are two ways to manage anxiety.
-The first one is to learn a bunch of techniques to subdue it every time it comes up.
-The second is to unlearn the insecurities that trigger interpersonal anxiety in the first place so that form of anxiety doesn’t arise again.
+There are two ways to manage insecurity.
+The first one is to learn a bunch of techniques to subdue it every time you have symptoms.
+The second is to unlearn the insecurity so it stops triggering entirely.

-These two approaches don’t just apply to anxiety, they’re fully general.
+These two approaches don’t just apply to insecurity, they’re fully general.
 They’re the two ways to grow: by adding and by subtracting.
 By learning and by unlearning.

 Learning is acquiring new skills: how to ride a bike, new communication techniques, new breathing techniques.
 Like “adding code” to the mind.